AlexDavis47/RasterSong/docs/readme.md

 **Warmup strategy:**

+The processing graph does not handle state warmup.
+Instead, the timeline manages warmup by coordinating with the graph:

+1. The graph reports its warmup requirement: `get_warmup_frames()` returns K, the maximum lookback required by any stateful node (in frames)
-1. User seeks to frame N (no cache exists)
+2. User seeks to frame N (no cache exists)
-2. Playback speed drops to 0 (per dynamic buffer system)
-3. Processing engine begins rendering from frame N-K, where K = maximum lookback required by any stateful node
-4. First K frames are marked as "warming up" — state is being built but is not historically accurate
-5. As frames render, buffer fills, and playback speed rises naturally
-6. After K frames, state is "warm" and rendering continues normally
+3. Timeline moves back K frames to frame N-K to account for warmup requirement
+4. Timeline requests frames starting from N-K, simulating them from scratch
+5. The graph processes frames N-K through N-1, updating internal state, but the timeline discards the output from these warmup frames
+6. Frame N is then processed with properly warmed state and displayed
+7. This handles any non-linearity in the timeline (seeking to N actually processes from N-K) transparently

+**Important:**

+- The warmup frames are processed but their output is discarded — the user never sees them
+- Frame N will be accurate (as if processed from the start) because state was properly warmed
+- This approach keeps the processing graph stateless regarding warmup — it just processes what it's asked for
-**Important:** The warmup frames are what the user will see during this period.
-They won't be perfectly accurate (as if we processed from the start of the video), but this is acceptable for interactive editing.
-Export should process from the beginning or a valid state checkpoint.
+- Export should process from the beginning or a valid state checkpoint for full accuracy

 ---